-Figure 5: Login screen.
+Figure 6: Find Password screen.

 NOTE: To assure the secure management of the system, setting up a password is strongly recommended.
+To use find password function via e-mail, set the mail server supporting SSL/TLS.

 If you cannot use the front panel buttons, click the ... button using the mouse to enter a password, and the virtual keyboard displays.
 See instructions below for using the virtual keyboard.